 So what about that night in question?
 Well, we know that Jesus uttered one brief command and suddenly all was calm.

-Oh to have an instant effect that that when waves are crashing about us!
+Oh to have an instant effect like that when waves are crashing about us!
 These may be waves of anguish, waves of despair, waves of sorrow, waves of pain, waves of fear, waves of doubt, waves of worry, wave after wave…

 From our story, here is what I think Jesus would say to all of us… using words from Stuart Townend's song "The Man Who Calmed The Sea"…